 Create and use shared images for virtual machine scale sets with the Azure CLI 2.0

 When you create a scale set, you specify an image to be used when the VM instances are deployed.
-Shared Image Galleries greatly simplifies custom image sharing across your organization.
+A Shared Image Gallery simplifies custom image sharing across your organization.
 Custom images are like marketplace images, but you create them yourself.
 Custom images can be used to bootstrap configurations such as preloading applications, application configurations, and other OS configurations.

 Create an image gallery

 Allowed characters for Gallery name are uppercase or lowercase letters, digits, dots, and periods.
 The gallery name cannot contain dashes.
 Gallery names must be unique within your subscription.

 Create an image gallery using az sig create.
 The following example creates a resource group named gallery named myGalleryRG in East US, and a gallery named myGallery.

 Share the gallery